influxdata/docs-v2/content/v2.0/query-data/guides/custom-functions/custom-aggregate.md

 ## Custom aggregate function examples
-To create custom aggregate functions, use principles outlined in [Creating custom functions](/v2.0/query-data/guides/custom-functions) and the `reduce()` function.
+To create custom aggregate functions, use principles outlined in [Creating custom functions](/v2.0/query-data/guides/custom-functions) and the `reduce()` function to aggregate rows in each input table.

 ### Custom averaging function
-This example illustrates how to create a custom aggregate function that averages values in a table.
+This example illustrates how to create a function that averages values in a table.
 _This is meant for demonstration purposes only.
 The built-in [`mean()` function](/v2.0/reference/flux/functions/built-in/tranformations/aggregates/mean/) does the same thing and is much more performant._